-Yugen Wang received his Ph.D. in East Asian Languages and Civilizations from Harvard University in 2005.
-He also earned an M.A. in Comparative Literature from Peking University in 1995.
-Before coming to Harvard for his doctoral degree, he had taught in the Institute of Comparative Literature and Culture and the Chinese Department of Peking University for three years.
+Yugen Wang received his Ph.D. in East Asian Languages and Civilizations from Harvard University.
+He also earned an M.A. in Comparative Literature from Peking University.
+Before coming to Harvard for his doctoral degree, he had taught in the Institute of Comparative Literature and Culture and the Chinese Department of Peking University.
 His primary teaching and research area is classical Chinese poetry and poetics, with a special interest in the emotionality and materiality of reading and writing in the transformational period from the Tang Dynasty to the Song Dynasty.
-In his first book, Ten Thousand Scrolls: Reading and Writing in the Poetics of Huang Tingjian and the Late Northern Song, he made the argument that the excessive allusiveness of Huang’s poetry, his relentless emphasis on the importance of book learning for poetic composition, should be understood in the dramatically changing conditions of textual production and consumption of the late Northern Song created by the widespread use of the printing technology.
-It was his goal to not only explore the connection between the development of a particular poetic theory and the emergent print culture, but also explain how that connection was intimately mediated by the temperament and writing habits of the poet and the longitudinal development of the poetic tradition, which was experiencing one of the most important and substantive changes during this period.
-In his ongoing second book project, tentatively entitled Presence: Nature and the Realistic Transformation of Classical Poetry in Middle Period China, he proposes that underlying the much-debated stylistic differences between Tang and Song poetry is a fundamental change in worldview, illustrated in the changing relationship between the poet and the world, with the poet becoming a realistically imaged and functioning person in full command of the scene.
-He also tries to make the point that although full manifestation of this new mode of looking and writing did not occur until the Song Dynasty, the code of the change was intrinsically programmed in the theory and practice of landscape poetry of the early medieval period.
+In his first book, Ten Thousand Scrolls: Reading and Writing in the Poetics of Huang Tingjian (1045-1105) and the Late Northern Song, he made the argument that the excessive allusiveness of Huang’s poetry, his relentless emphasis on the importance of book learning for poetic composition, should be understood in the dramatically changing conditions of textual production and consumption of the late Northern Song created by the widespread use of the printing technology.
+He is currently finishing a book on Chen Yuyi (1090-1138) and the material transformation of classical poetry in Middle Period China.

 “Wenxin diaolong Wuse pian yu Zhongguo gudian shige jingwu miaoxie cong xiangyu dao xieshi zhi fanshi zhuanxing” 文心雕龍物色篇與中國古典詩歌景物描寫從象喻到寫實之范式轉型 (The “Colors of Things” chapter of the Wenxin diaolong and the realistic transformation of classical Chinese poetry), Zhongguo bijiao wenxue 中國比較文學 (Comparative literature in China), 2014 (2): 16-39.